Reading time: 7 minutes

 - If you manage multiple sites, encourage employees to work at other locations where occupancy is lower during those days

-In figure 5 below, we illustrate trend lines for all Mondays over a 2 month period.
+In figure 4 below, we illustrate trend lines for all Mondays over a 2 month period below.
 The data depicts patterns of severely under utilised desk space every Monday.
 The recommendation here would be to investigate further with the team/department where the under utilised desks are located and if needed, negotiate alternative ways to better use the space.

 Historically occupancy data was often collected through manual surveys (and many companies still do this), it would not be possible to capture this level of detail immediately and implement quick changes.